hoangduytranuk/blender_manual/blender_docs/manual/sculpt_paint/sculpting/tools/rotate.rst

    :Mode:      Sculpt Mode
    :Tool:      :menuselection:`Toolbar --> Rotate`

-Rotates vertices within the brush in the direction the cursor is moved.
+Rotates vertices within the brush in the direction in which the cursor is moved.
 The initial drag direction is the zero angle and by rotating around the center you can create a vortex effect.